7h3V3c70r/wizClass/README.md

 ### How to use it

-Use as input in the constructor the ip of the wiz light
+Use the ip of the wiz light as input in the constructor

-Try changing the light color with changeColor() and turn it off or on with toggleState()
+Try changing the light color with changeColor() and turning it off or on with toggleState()